District of Columbia Election Guide

 To ensure that you receive your mail-in ballot at the correct address, check and/or update your voter registration.

 Military and overseas voting: Qualified overseas or military voters can receive their absentee ballot by filling out this form, and returning it no later than the 21st day before an election.
+More information here.

 Submitting an Absentee Ballot

 Location and time: Absentee ballot applications must be received by the Tuesday before Election Day.
 Voted absentee ballots must be received by Election Day.
-Here are instructions on how to fill out your mail-in ballot.

 There are 55 drop boxes throughout the District, and will be open to voters starting in October.
 Once mail ballot drop boxes open, voters will be able to return their voted mail-in ballots to any drop box location until 8:00 pm ET on Election Day.
 You can locate your drop box here.